 Todd Leen - Director of Graduate Studies, Professor.
 Todd Leen is Director of the Data Analytics Program and Professor in the Graduate School of Arts and Sciences.
 Leen received his PhD in theoretical physics and has been conducting research in machine learning for twenty-five years, during which time he trained MS, PhD, and postdoctoral students.
 His research in machine learning spans theory, algorithms, and applications (including large-scale environmental systems, signal processing, and healthcare).
 He has chaired the prestigious Neural Information Processing Systems (NIPS) conference.
 He has also collaborated with theoretical and experimental neuroscientists on circuit models and computer-controlled probes of the sensory systems of weakly electric fish.
 Leen's current work develops perturbation expansions for densities arising from non-linear Markov processes -- a mathematical tool with applications to stochastic processes including optimization, adaptation and learning, and gene expression dynamics.
 Leen joins Georgetown following a rotation as program director at the National Science Foundation where he oversaw programs in machine intelligence and computer applications to sustainability, and helped craft the NSF role in the BRAIN Initiative.
 Professor Leen's full curriculum vitae.

-Justin Thaler - Assistant Professor.
-Justin Thaler is an Assistant Professor in the Department of Computer Science at Georgetown University.
+Justin Thaler, Assistant Professor, holds joint appointments in Analytics and in the Department of Computer Science at Georgetown University.
 He is broadly interested in algorithms and computational complexity theory, especially algorithms for massive datasets, computational learning theory, and verifiable computation.
 He previously spent two years as a Research Scientist at Yahoo Labs in New York City.

 Wenchao Zhou - Assistant Professor.
 Wenchao Zhou is an Assistant Professor in the Department of Computer Science at Georgetown University.
 His research interests center on the use of data-centric and formal techniques toward ensuring safe and secure distributed systems.
 He is also interested in distributed data management and the application of database technologies to networked systems.